-Frank Alexander was a Navy veteran, who returned from World War Two to the love of his life, Tena.
+Frank Alexander was a navy veteran, who returned from Second World War to the love of his life, Tena.
 He started his own successful dry cleaning business in Winnipeg, and together they raised five children.
 His family recalls Frank as a gregarious dad, with a great sense of humour.

 "He was a good family man, he was playful and he loved his wife, thought she was the most beautiful thing," daughter Joanne Rislund told W5.